 As a rule of thumb, the better your nutritional status, the more intense you can train.

 Nutrition is anything but not merely black or white.
 As long as you ensure sufficient protein intake (2g per kilogram of body weight), eat enough fruits and vegetables to get all those required vitamins, minerals and trace elements, you’re probably good to go.

 There is no such thing as “the perfect diet”.

 Equally, as it applies to how long to train or when to take your protein, it depends on your personal goals and preference.

-If you cannot sustain a certain approach in the long-run, then one thing is for sure, namely, that it is definitely not the right way for you.
+If you cannot sustain a certain approach in the long-run, then that it is definitely not the right way for you.

 Are you sleeping enough?

-Do you have a lot of stress along to training, either mentally or physically?
+Do you have a lot of stress alongside training, either mentally or physically?

-Do you have to be active in the job or are you just sitting in the office for eight hours?
+Do you have to be active in your job or are you just sitting in the office for eight hours?